Verridian-ai/APS-Performance-Assistant/docs/wiki/OpenAI-Setup.md

 ## 🎉 Congratulations!

 You've successfully set up your OpenAI API key!
 Your APS Performance Assistant can now:
-- Generate intelligent responses using GPT-4o
+- Generate intelligent responses using GPT-5.0 (via PydanticAI)
 - Provide evidence-based guidance from the ILS framework
 - Help with goal setting, gap analysis, and self-assessments